 I also decided to try my hand at writing fiction again, with the help of a fabulous expat writing community, Writers Abroad.
-This talented group of writers has taught me so much and provided help, support and encouragement.
+This talented group of writers taught me so much and provided help, support and encouragement.
 I couldn’t have done it without them.
 Sadly, Writers Abroad was disbanded in 2020.

 In 2003, we visited the Mediterranean island of Corsica for the first time.
 I was smitten.
 We’ve been back five times, and that’s where I found the inspiration for my first novel, The House at Zaronza.
 Now, the landscapes and culture of Corsica and France provide endless ideas and material for my writing.